kinestetika/Calisp/README.md

                         model.
 These results are only meaningful if the biomass was labeled to saturation.
 ```
-##Using a custom isotope abundance matrix:
+## Using a custom isotope abundance matrix

 When estimating isotopic content for nitrogen, oxygen, hydrogen and sulfur, the estimates will be strongly
 affected by isotope abundances of carbon.
 For example, often biomass is slightly depleted in 13C compared to